How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Can I break 3:30 or 3:00 on 4 days per week?

 Sub-3:30 is realistic for many runners with strong current fitness and consistent execution.
-Sub-3 is possible for some experienced runners, but it sits near the upper edge of what 4-day training can support.
+Sub-3 is possible for some experienced runners, but it sits near the upper edge of what 4-day training can support and usually requires high mileage within those four days, strong durability, and a significant training history.

 Build a marathon plan around the days you actually have.